TomerGibor/COVID-20-Virus/README.md

 Users are encouraged to upload the server to a hosting website (such as heroku).
 All the file required by heroku are already supplied in this repository (such as requirements.txt, Procfile and runtime.txt).

+In file security.py on the server, insert your desired username and password (hashed in SHA-256) from which you would have access to the clients' data and would be able to add commands to clients by surfing to your server website.

 Please be responsible with using this code.
 Tomer Gibor is not liable by any means to any damaged caused by anyone who used this code.